dojoengine/book/docs/pages/tutorial/deploy-using-slot/main.md

 slot deployments create DEPLOYMENT_NAME katana
 ```

 After that, you should receive the RPC endpoint for the katana slot.
-Now, you can use that and update your `Scarb.toml` file with the new RPC endpoint as follows:
+Now, you can use that and update your `dojo_dev.toml` file with the new RPC endpoint as follows:

 ```toml
 [tool.dojo.env]